NYPL/digarch/transfers/floppy-disk-imaging.md

 ## Floppy Disks

-**Before a media object can be imaged it first must be recorded in the collection’s media log in CMS.**
+**Before a media object can be imaged it first must be recorded in the collection’s media log in CMS.
+See [Verifying inventory in Media Log](/digarch/transfers/verify-inventory.html){:target="_blank"} for instructions.**

 ### Image disks